github/docs/content/codespaces/setting-up-your-project-for-codespaces/setting-up-your-nodejs-project-for-codespaces.md

 ## Step 2: Add a dev container configuration to your repository from a template

 The default development container, or "dev container," for {% data variables.product.prodname_github_codespaces %} will support running Node.js projects like [vscode-remote-try-node](https://github.com/microsoft/vscode-remote-try-node) out of the box.
 However, we recommend that you configure your own dev container, as this allows you to define any particular tools and scripts your project needs.
-This will ensure a fully reproducible environment for all GitHub Codespaces users in your repository.
+This will ensure a fully reproducible environment for all {% data variables.product.prodname_github_codespaces %} users in your repository.

 {% data reusables.codespaces.setup-custom-devcontainer %}